Jasson9/LINE-JBot/README.md

 ## note
 - webhook endpoint should be https with valid certificate
 - bot's response mode should be bot you can change it at [Line Official Account manager](https://manager.line.biz/)setting
+- for self deployment you can change default bot settings at [config.json](./config.json)